mbailey/notes/docs/vscode.md

 ## Settings

-git.rebaseWhenSync : configure the Sync command to always use rebase instead of merge when running.
+git.rebaseWhenSync : true # Configure Sync command to always use rebase instead of merge when running. files.insertFinalNewline": true # Insert final newline into file when saving